If you're looking for porch swing plans, you're in the RIGHT place!

 - 9When finishing the frame, be sure to stain it before hanging your swing.
 If you will be painting it instead of staining it, remember that you’ll probably need to touch up the paint job yearly to keep it looking nice.

-As you can see, it’s not too hard to build a porch swing on your own.
+As you can see, with some great DIY swing home design build plans it’s not too hard to build a porch swing on your own.
 Just be sure you take your time and ask another capable adult for assistance if you need to.
-With a little planning and patience, even a beginner should be able to complete this job.
+With a little planning and patience, even a beginner should be able to complete these DIY swing home design build plans.
 And don’t forget to try making the stand listed above, too!
 If you don’t have anywhere safe to hang your porch swing, a stand is a must for your new place to sit.